qdercon/pstpipeline/README.md

 #### Using the package

 The easiest way to interactively run all the analyses is to download and mount the Docker image.
-This image contains everything required to run the Jupyter notebooks both locally or even on a cloud server (e.g., Google Cloud) in a containerised environment (i.e., local package installs etc. will not be affected); specifically, it contains:
+This image contains everything required to run the Jupyter notebooks both locally or even on a cloud server (e.g., Google Cloud) in a containerised environment (i.e., local package installs etc. will not be affected).

+Specifically, it contains:

 * All R package dependencies (see "DESCRIPTION" file for full details)
 * Python dependencies, including rpy2 for running R code in Jupyter notebooks
 * Jupyter Lab
-* CmdStan
+* CmdStan v2.28.1

 To mount the image, and open a Jupyter notebook in your browser, run the following: